Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Proofs

 \subsection{Proof of Proposition~\ref{lemma-average} and Corollary~\ref{cor-speedofkinking}}

 \begin{proof}[Proof of Proposition~\ref{lemma-average}] Recall the renewal extinction times $E_i$ from~\eqref{Ei}.
 Note that for $i \geq 1$, on the time interval $(E_{i-1},E_i]$ only trajectories born in $(E_{i-1},E_i]$ can become resident, and only the height functions of the same trajectories plus the one of the trajectory that was resident at time $E_{i-1}$ can suffer any kinks on this time interval due to resident changes.
 Indeed, any other trajectory born on $[0,E_{i-1}]$ goes extinct by the time $E_{i-1}$.
-Hence, we have $K_{E_i}-K_{E_{i-1}} \leq (N_{E_i}-N_{E_{i-1}})(N_{E_i}-N_{E_{i-1}}+1)$, and for $t \geq 0$, putting $\eta_t = |\{ i \geq 1 \colon E_i \leq t \}|=\sup \{ i \geq 0 \colon E_i \leq t \}$, we have $E_{\eta_t} \leq t < E_{\eta_t+1}$.
+Hence, we have and for $t \geq 0$, putting $\eta_t = |\{ i \geq 1 \colon E_i \leq t \}|=\sup \{ i \geq 0 \colon E_i \leq t \}$, we have $E_{\eta_t} \leq t < E_{\eta_t+1}$.
 Note also that $\eta_t \leq N_t$ for all $t$ because at each $E_i$ a trajectory born before $E_i$ becomes resident (and one trajectory can only become resident at most once).

-It can be proven analogously to the proof of \cite[Lemma 5.2]{HGSTW24} that $E_{i}-E_{i-1}$ is stochastically dominated by a geometric random variable, and the random variables $(E_i-E_{i-1})_{i\geq 1}$ are i.i.d.\ (in other words, $(E_n)_{n\in\mathbb N}$ is a renewal process).
-They have a finite first moment $m_1:=\E(E_1)$ and a finite second moment $m_2:=\E(E_1^2)$.
-This together with the tower property implies that
+It can be proven analogously to the proof of~\cite[Lemma 5.2]{HGSTW24} that $E_{i}-E_{i-1}$ is stochastically dominated by constant times a geometric random variable (see Appendix~\ref{sec-Nmoment} for more details).
+Moreover, the random variables $(E_i-E_{i-1})_{i\geq 1}$ are i.i.d.\ (in other words, $(E_n)_{n\in\mathbb{N}}$ is a renewal process).
+They have a finite first moment $m_1:=\E(E_1)$.
+This implies that